prodriguezsosa/conText/vignettes/quickstart.md

 Suppose we are interested in the semantics surrounding the word *immigration* in the U.S. Congress during the Obama years (sessions 111th - 114th).
-We begin by identifying all instances of the **target** term –*immigration*– in our corpus and, for each instance, store it’s context– the N words (N = 6 in this example) preceding and following the instance.
+We begin by identifying all instances of the **target** term–--*immigration*–--in our corpus and, for each instance, store it’s context– the N words (N = 6 in this example) preceding and following the instance.
 We can do this in one step using the `conText::tokens_context` function.
 Notice, both the input, `x`, and the output are a quanteda